IntersectMBO/cardano-coin-selection/information/specification.md

 ## Why is Coin Selection Non-Trivial?

-There are a number of issues which make the problem of coin selection more complicated than it would initially appear.
+There are a number of issues which make the problem of coin selection more complicated than would initially appear.

 ### The Transaction Size Limitation